yingfeng23/yingfeng23.github.io/_pages/about.md

 ---
 Welcome to my web page!

-I am a **Lecturer (Assistant Professor) in Marketing** at <a href="https://research-portal.uea.ac.uk/en/persons/ying-feng/">Norwich Business School</a>, University of East Anglia.
+I am a **Lecturer (Assistant Professor) in Marketing** at Southampton Business School, University of Southampton.
 My research interests cover digital anthropomorphism, service marketing, sport marketing, and consumer well-being.

+Before joining Southampton, I served as a Lecturer (Assistant Professor) in Marketing at Norwich Business School, University of East Anglia.

 I have completed my **Ph.D. in Digital Marketing and Technologies** at <a href="https://www.lborolondon.ac.uk/institutes/digital-technologies/">Institute for Digital Technologies</a>, at Loughborough University, London campus.